[ UP to International Mailing Address Formats Main Page ]

 Postal Address Formats when sending mail to Norway

 This page is based heavily upon the help of Magni Onsoien.
 Thanks, Magni!
-Any errors resulting from our own original documentation, and from our (re)organization, interpretation, and editing of Magni's data, are not her fault. :-)
+Any errors resulting from our own original documentation, and from our (re)organization, interpretation, editing, and updating of Magni's data, are not her fault. :-)

 Annotated Format Examples